tomxue/ReSampler/mac-build.md

 # building ReSampler (tested on macOS 10.12 - Sierra)

-Building on linux is fairly straightforward and consists of the following 3 steps:
+Building on Mac is fairly straightforward and consists of the following 3 steps:

 - install fftw library
 - install libsndfile library